-Frankfurt's Ostend was the Jewish quarter of the city from the Napoleonic era until the National Socialist persecution.
+Frankfurt Ostend district was the city's Jewish quarter from the second half of the 19th century until the Nazi persecution.
 Around 1895, around a quarter of the residents were Jewish.
 In 1925, around 6,400 Jews lived in Ostend.
-Liberal, conservative and orthodox Jews as well as the "Ostjuden", who had immigrated here in the 1880s, lived together here with different rites and religious customs, which was also visible in everyday life and in the cityscape.
+Liberal, conservative and orthodox Jews as well as the “Ostjuden”, who had immigrated here in the 1880s, lived together here with different rites and religious customs, which was also visible in everyday life and in the cityscape.
 Around 1900, modern Jewish hospitals and children's homes were built along the Röderbergweg and the Bornheimer Landwehr.
 The existing facilities in the eastern part of the city center had become too small and no longer met hygienic requirements.
 The air in the higher area was good and there was plenty of greenery.
-The tour "Hospitals and social welfare facilities in Frankfurt's Ostend" provides an overview of the dense network of Jewish facilities in the district.
+The tour "Hospitals and social welfare facilities in Frankfurt Ostend district" provides an overview of the dense network of Jewish facilities in the district.
 The generous Rothschild foundations in the health and care sector are discussed as well as the numerous smaller foundations and the great willingness of the community members to donate.
 The institutions reflected the dual structure of the Jewish community before the Shoah: the Jewish community and the Israelite Religious Society maintained their own infrastructures, each observing their own mitzvot (= commandments or religious duties).
 The hospitals in the east of the city were extremely progressive in the development of nursing care.
 The profession of nurse was still in its infancy when the Association for Israelite Nurses took on pioneering work in the training of nurses.
 The Jewish institutions were also known for their modern equipment and innovative diagnostic and treatment methods.
 During the years of National Socialism, the Ostend was wiped out as a Jewish microcosm.
 Everyday terror against Jews reached its first peak with the November pogroms.
-The social welfare institutions and the Jewish hospitals became "islands of human warmth" (Salomon Adler-Rudel) in an environment characterized by persecution and violence.
-The Jewish foundations were "brought into line", the properties were forcibly expropriated and residents, patients and staff were deported.
+The social welfare institutions and the Jewish hospitals became “islands of human warmth” (Salomon Adler-Rudel) in an environment characterized by persecution and violence.
+The Jewish foundations were “brought into line”, the properties were forcibly expropriated and residents, patients and staff were deported.
 Only very few survived the Shoah.
 The tour also takes you to places where Jewish life began anew after 1945.
-The re-established Jewish community also set up its institutions in Ostend in the post-war decades.
+The re-established Jewish community also built up its institutions in the Ostend in the post-war decades.

 Röderbergweg 82